flaxandteal/aws-arches-terraform/README.md

-# WIP!!
-This is untested currently and various things have yet to be completely ironed out.

 # AWS Terraform Repository
 Provisions a VPC, subnets, security group, Network ACL, internet gateway, route table, S3 VPC endpoint, IAM user, three S3 buckets (data, logs, Terraform state), an EKS cluster with CloudWatch logging, and a remote state backend in AWS, supporting dev, stage, uat, and prod environments.